 I have done mandatory training but I need copies of the certificates?
-If you require the certificate for any training you have done through Genepool, there will be a charge for this, it covers the cost of the training itself.
+If you require the certificate for any training you have done through Genepool then please speak with your Compliance Consultant who will organise this for you.

-Simply register online or contact the office by telephoning 01959 5789 20 to speak to a member of our team.
+Simply download our application pack online or contact the office by telephoning 01959 578925 and speak to a member of our Compliance Team.

 How long does the application process take?

 We aim to have you out working as soon as possible.
-The speed of the registration process depends on how quickly you are able to complete the registration form online or send your documents and application pack over to us, as well as your availability to organise a face to face meeting with our compliance team.
+The speed of the registration process depends on how quickly you are able to complete the application documents, as well as your availability to organise a face to face meeting with our compliance team.
 We do appreciate that the registration and compliance process can be time-consuming, however, as a responsible agency we are bound by the care standards regulations as well as the regulations and requirements of our clients.
 To enable full compliance, we have a dedicated team to get you made fully compliant as soon as possible.